OriolBenitez/Cas_Kaggle/README.md

 * Decission Tree

 ### Results
-The hyperparameter search has been done applying a RandomSearch using parallelism(8 threads)
+The hyperparameter search has been done applying a RandomSearch using parallelism(8 threads) and Cross-Validation(10 splits)

 | Method         | Data used | Accuracy           | Hyperparameters                                                                                                                                                       | Time(seconds) | Number of iterations |
 |----------------|-----------|--------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------|----------------------|